Personalized PCA: Decoupling Shared and Unique Features: Introduction

 \subsection{Main contributions}

-We summarize our contributions in the following: \begin{itemize} \item \textbf{Modeling}: We propose a personalized PCA model that learns both global and local features.
+We summarize our contributions in the following: \begin{itemize} \item \textbf{Modeling}: We propose a personalized PCA model that learns both global and local features from \textit{distributed} datasets.
 These features can be recovered from observations by solving a nonconvex optimization problem designed to minimize reconstruction error.

-\item \textbf{Consistency}: We find that there exists a simple sufficient condition to ensure the identifiability of the global and local PCs: the maximum eigenvalue of the average of projections into local subspaces should be smaller than 1.
-We show that, under the identifiability condition, both global and local PCs can be estimated from noisy observations with an error upper bounded by $O(\frac{1}{n})$, where $n$ is the number of observations on each client.
+\item \textbf{Consistency}: We find that there exists a simple sufficient condition based on the ``misalignment'' of local PCs to ensure the identifiability of the global and local PCs: the maximum eigenvalue of the average of projections into local subspaces should be smaller than 1.
+We show that, under the identifiability condition, both global and local PCs can be estimated from noisy observations with an error that is upper bounded by $O(\frac{1}{n})$, where $n$ is the number of observations on each client.
 As the error decreases to $0$ when $n$ approaches infinity, the error bound essentially implies the consistency of \name.
-The analysis extends conventional matrix perturbation bounds \citep{matrixbook,fantope} into personalized settings where the change on one client's covariance matrix can effect the PC estimates on all clients.
+The analysis extends conventional matrix perturbation bounds \citep{matrixbook,fantope} into personalized settings where the change in one client's covariance matrix can affect the PC estimates on all clients.
+We also use a minimax statistical lower bound to show that the statistical error upper bound is almost tight in terms of the eigengap and misalignment parameter.

-\item \textbf{Algorithm}: We design an algorithm based on Stiefel manifold gradient descent to obtain global and local PC estimates.
+\item \textbf{Algorithm}: We design an algorithm based on Stiefel manifold gradient descent (St-GD hereon) to obtain global and local PC estimates.
 The major difficulty for the algorithm is handling the orthogonality constraints.
 To tackle it, we introduce a correction step that relies on a group of operations called \emph{generalized retractions}.
-A generalized retraction extends retraction in literature \citep{stiefelgeometry} as it is defined on the entire $\mathbb{R}^{d\times r}$ rather than the Stiefel manifold $St(d,r)$.
+A generalized retraction extends retraction in literature \citep{stiefelgeometry} as it is defined on the entire $\mathbb{R}^{d\times r}$ rather than the tangent bundle of the Stiefel manifold $St(d,r)$.
 In our algorithm, clients only need to share iterates of global PCs, thus preserving privacy and minimizing communication costs.